isuretpolos/CalculatingTheNumberOfTheBeast/more/conversation-with-ai-01.md

+(This was a conversation with Claude.ai, Version "Sonnet 4")

 > Jesaja chapter 8 describes a similar situation to Psalm 2 and Revelation 12 to 14.
 How does this relate to the number of the Wild Beast?

 Looking at Isaiah 8, Psalm 2, and Revelation 12-14, there are indeed thematic connections worth exploring, though the "number of the beast" specifically appears only in Revelation 13:18.